Bridging the Divide: Mental Health and Cancer Care

 Change is happening, but the reality is that there is a huge unmet need.
 “We want to build a sustainable initiative that incorporates research and clinical care for a broader group of people.
 Everybody deserves the same high-quality cancer care.”

 Since most of this community involvement occurs outside of clinic visits, it can’t be billed to insurance companies.
 The need for care is great, and funding and financial support are critical to continuing this valuable collaborative initiative.
-Learn more about the Collaborative Care Program in Psychiatric Oncology at the Mass General Cancer Center and how you can help.This post is a sponsored collaboration between Mass General Cancer Center and Boston magazine's advertising department.
+Learn more about the Collaborative Care Program in Psychiatric Oncology at the Mass General Cancer Center and how you can help.This is a paid partnership between Mass General Cancer Center and Boston Magazine's City/Studio